 ASF Top-Level Header Object

 The Header object provides a well-known byte sequence at the beginning of the ASF files and can optionally contain metadata such as bibliographic information.
-It contains all the information that is required to properly interpret the information within the data object.
-The Header Object may include a number of standard objects including, but not limited to:
+It contains all the information that is required to interpret the information within the data object properly.
+The Header Object may include several standard objects including, but not limited to: